andizq/sf3dmodels/docs/ionized_sources/ionized_sources.rst

 Running RADMC-3D
 ^^^^^^^^^^^^^^^^

-To get the SED of the region just run the following command in the folder where you stored the ``sf3dmodels`` output data files (**.inp**'s):
+Making SEDs: In the folder where you stored the ``sf3dmodels`` output data files (**.inp**'s) you should run the following command:

 .. code-block:: bash

    $ radmc3d sed

+This command writes the file ``spectrum.out`` in your working directory; it has two columns: 1. flux in cgs units and 2. wavelength in microns.
-A file named ``spectrum.out`` containing the SED information was written in your working directory.
-Let's use it to construct the SED plot of the region, at a distance of 4 kpc:
+Let's use that information to construct the Spectral Energy Distribution (SED) of the region, at a distance of 4 kpc:

 .. code-block:: python